sharath-wq/Craftopia/README.md

 1\.
 Project Overview
 --------------------

-The Handicrafts E-Commerce Project is an online platform for both artisans and customers to interact and transact.
-Artisans can list their handmade products, and customers can browse, purchase, and review these items.
+The Handicrafts E-Commerce Project is an online platform for customers to buy handicraft goods.
+Admin can list their products, and customers can browse, purchase, and review these items.
 The project aims to promote and support the craftsmanship of artisans while providing customers with unique and authentic products.

 2\.
 Installation
 ----------------